 - Economics impacts of Coral Reefs

-Coral reefs form a critical part of the earth’s overall ecosystem.
-While Coral reefs cover less than one tenth of one percent of the earth’s oceans these same reefs are estimated to contain one quarter of known marine fish species.
+These reefs form a critical part of the earth’s overall ecosystem.
+While these reefs cover less than one tenth of one percent of the earth’s oceans these same reefs are estimated to contain one quarter of known marine fish species.
 Scientists estimate that there could be anywhere from one to eight million undiscovered species living in and around the coral reefs (Smithsonian Institute).

 - Barrier or